 Box, Google, IBM, Jive, Microsoft and Salesforce were early movers

 The shift to Cloud Marketplaces is not new.
 The firm that seems to get the most awareness for its app store is Salesforce.com, but Box, Google, IBM, Jive, and Microsoft have their own marketplaces as well, as do many others.
 The shift to Enterprise App Stores is gaining traction.
-We highlighted this trend in our recent special report.

 App Stores and Business Applications

 We think that app stores are part of the shift to what we refer to as business applications.
 When a standard SaaS app can be integrated quickly with other apps, it is essentially tuned to meet the needs of the business team.
 The shift to App Stores is not slowing down.
 In fact our prediction that we published earlier this year reflects this move: